asherccohen/training/README.md

 **Programming Basics**

-- Choose a primary language (Python recommended for beginners)
+- Choose a primary language (Python or Javascript recommended for beginners)
 - Basic syntax
 - Variables and data types
 - Control structures (if/else, loops)